 - Ground black pepper to taste

 - 1 chipotle pepper , finely chopped (use 1 tsp paprika if you don't have the stomach for this)

 - ½ cup coconut milk

 - ½ cup cilantro (chopped)

 - To make the dough mix the active dry yeast, flour, salt and thyme.
-Make a well in the center of the dry ingredients and pour in the olive oil, milk and maple syrup.
+Make a well in the center and pour in the olive oil, milk and maple syrup.
 Knead the dough by hand or on low speed if using a stand mixer for 10 minutes.
 Add 1 tbsp of water if the dough is too dry.
 At the end of the kneading you should have a really smooth, supple dough.

 - Place the dough in an oiled bowl, turn around once to coat the top with oil, and allow the dough to rest about 1 ½ hours or until doubled.